brainhack-school2023/dastous_project/README.md

 #### Deliverable 1: Tests

 During the BrainHack project, I have set up 4 different tests located under [tests/](tests/).
 [The first one](tests/test_functions.py) is a unit test that makes sure a particular function works properly.
 [The three other tests](tests/gui/test_tabs.py) make sure that the GUI works as expected.
 These GUI tests are more challenging to implement since they cannot easily be tested without launching the whole application, in my case, FSLeyes.
 Therefore the first step was to figure out how to first launch FSLeyes so that the plugin which I am testing can also be launched.
 Since FSLeyes is also open source, I investigated how their testing pipeline worked so I could see how they perform their tests.
-I ended up including and modifying a [file](tests/__init__.py) that contains functions to launch FSLeyes run functions inside of the GUI.
+I ended up including and modifying a [file](tests/__init__.py) that contains functions to launch FSLeyes and run functions inside of the GUI.
 I then set up some code to properly launch the Shimming Toolbox plugin.
 This is the first GUI test where it makes sure that loading the plugin does not crash.

 Now that the plugin can be launched, I wanted to test that it was properly initialized.
 The first thing a user might want to do when opening up Shimming Toolbox is to change tabs.
 So I wrote a test that makes sure that the tabs that should be there are indeed initialized.